minori-fh/boilerplate-express-react-node/README.md

 ```
 $ npx create-react-app "app-name-here"
 ```
-2. Replace the react-app directory name to "client"
+2. Rename react-app directory to "client"
-3. Create a "components" and "pages" (optional) directory in the "src".
-Add some content or temporarily copy.
+3. Create react content or copy down contents of "components" and "pages" directory in the "src" folder.

 At this point, starting the server and client locally should render the webpage.
-Push to github repository (MANDATORY before heroku deployment)
+Push to github repository (MANDATORY before heroku deployment).

 ## Deploy to Heroku
 1. Create heroku app